ohata-toast/ResourceWatcher/en/console-guide.md

 #### Modify Notifications

-You can change name, description, events, target resource of the notification, notification recipient, or the webhook settings.
+You can change name, description, event, and target resource of the notification, notification recipient, or the webhook settings.
 - Modify notification settings that have already been created in the list, and then click **Add** to reflect modified values.
   - Example: Select Email only and if the value is saved, select SMS from the list and press **Add** to update it.

 #### Delete Notifications

 You can delete item by selecting check box for the item you want to delete from notification list on Search Notification screen.
 You can also delete multiple items at once.

 ![resourcewatcher_34](https://static.toastoven.net/prod_resource_watcher/img34_EN.png)

 > If delete an alert, you will no longer receive notification.
 > Notification history information that occurred in that notification will be deleted together and cannot be recovered.
 Deleting Notification does not affect Resources, resource groups, or resource tags.

 ### Resource

 Manage Resources managed by various services within NHN Cloud organization.
 If multiple projects use the same service, Resource Watcher service allows to view list of Resources at a glance and view events for each Resource without having to visit the service console for respective project.
 You can also set resource tags for Resources and set resource groups to categorize them from different perspectives.

 Resources are managed as part of the following schemes.